marian-m12l/studio/README.md

 This project is licensed under the terms of the **Mozilla Public License 2.0**.
 The terms of the license are in the `LICENSE` file.

-The `vorbis-java` library, as well as the `VorbisEncoder` class are licensed by the Xiph.org Foundation.
-The terms of the license can be found in the `LICENSE.vorbis-java` file.
+The `jvorbis` library, as well as the `VorbisEncoder` class are licensed by the Xiph.org Foundation.
+The terms of the license can be found in the `LICENSE.jvorbis` file.

 The `com.jhlabs.image` package is licensed by Jerry Huxtable under the terms of the Apache License 2.0.
 The terms of the license can be found in the `LICENSE.jhlabs` file.